Fundraiser started for Watertown teacher with brain cancer

 “A lot of people have donated outside of [GoFundMe],” said Walters.
 “So they’ve just written checks.
 There have been a lot of people from our church who have reached out, a lot of family members and people from my job.
 So, there’s been a really good response.”

-In addition to the money raised so far, all of the money raised at Sunday’s event will go to the Barrett family.
+In addition to the money raised so far, all of the money raised at Saturday’s event will go to the Barrett family.

 “We’re going to be doing hot dogs, drinks and chips.
 All of that will be $1 apiece,” said Walters.
 “I work for a beer company, so we have a bunch of local beer shirts, hats, mirrors, gift cards, gift baskets, big huge coolers.
 A bunch of stuff has been donated, and we’re going to have incentives and prizes based on how much you donate.”